Cheap life insurance for smokers

-If you start smoking during the term of your policy, it isn’t essential to tell your insurer, but it could be in your best interests.
+If you start smoking during the policy term, it isn’t essential to tell your insurer, but it could be in your best interests.

-If you fail to tell your insurer that you have begun smoking and then die within the first two years of your policy (the contestability period), your insurer has the right to investigate your death to determine the cause.
+If you fail to tell your insurer that you’ve begun smoking and then pass away within the first two years of your policy, your insurer has the right to investigate the cause of death.

-To prevent your loved ones being denied a pay out, it is best to inform your insurer of your new smoking habits, although this could result in an increase to your premiums.
+To prevent your loved ones being denied a pay out, it’s best to inform your insurer of your new smoking habits, although this could result in an increase to your premiums.